 December 19 The Vanishing Half by Brit Bennett

 January 23 The Rose Code by Kate Quinn

 Readings on Racial Justice Book Club

 The Readings on Racial Justice Book Club meets virtually via Zoom every second Tuesday of the month at 5 p.m.
 New members are always welcome.
-Check out our calendar of events to register and to receive the link to participate.
+Visit our calendar of events to register and to receive the link to participate.

 January 11 Living in a World That Can't be Fixed: Reimagining Counterculture Today by Curtis White

 February 8 What's Mine and Yours by Naima Coster